Edinburgh Fire Research Centre: Large-scale fire test

-The Cardington tests were a series of large-scale fire tests conducted in over several years from the early 1990s in a real steel-framed structure at the former airship hangar at Cardington, UK.
+The Cardington tests were a series of large-scale fire tests conducted over several years from the early 1990s in a real steel-framed structure at the former airship hangar at Cardington, UK.

 The Dalmarnock tests were a series of fire experiments conducted in July 2006 in a real 1960s concrete tower block in Dalmarnock, Glasgow, UK.

 Publications

 The Centre publishes more than 100 conference papers and a dozen peer-reviewed journal papers per year.
 Some can be publicly accessed via their Digital Repository.